distributed-control-systems/SUGAR/README.md

 Alterntively, you can call it without the "verbose" option, which majes it silent (no text written to the output)

-The effects of calling "basis" is a set of new variables declared into the workspace.
+The effects of calling "GA" is a set of new variables declared into the workspace.
 Try this, clean up all variables and make a call to basis with an specific algebra to check which variables are created

 	>> clear all
-	>> basis([2,0,0],"verbose")
+	>> GA([2,0,0],"verbose")
 	Declaring e0 as syntatic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=1